ErickRomeroDev/midnight-identity-token/README.md

 - Situation where phase1 passes but phase2 fails:
     1. merge_coin can be used alongside a CoinInfo and Write_coin
     2. sizes of circuits
-    3. Phase1 only takes in consideration private States, Zswap logic is not considered in the testing framework and only works with one ZwapCoinPk filled with zeros.
+    3. Phase1 only takes in consideration private States, and logic from coins received from circuits.
+The testing framework does not consider ZswapCoinPks for users since they are filled with zeros for all cases, and Zswap coin balances.

 ## Procedure to intialize
     - yarn